 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a case file that includes a docket sheet and any of the documents and filings filed in your court case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the county where the case was filed.

 Every state keeps a record of someone’s criminal background.
 These online databases are all connected so you are able to track criminal backgrounds from another state.
-You can go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you may have to pay a fee for a more comprehensive search.
+You can go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you may have to pay a fee for a more comprehensive search.

 A criminal history search you will find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include: